jestebanrojas/ML2/README.md

     - R:// yes, considering only 2 featrures on each of the 3 techniques (svd, pca, t-sne), the accuracy gets reduced a little bit, but the performance (computing time) is significantly improved except the t-sne wich takes to long iterating over the differents steps used in the algorithm

+      The accuracy of the models are as next:
+      - SVD with 2 features.
+Accuracy: 0.9541
+      - SVD with 4 features.
+Accuracy: 0.9778
+      - PCA
+      -
 ----------------------------------------------------------------------
 - // To see task 6 development details look and run the task6.py script